RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: RACE-Based Computing

-The expensive exponentiation and division operations can be easily mitigated with Compute-ACAM-based computing.
-Figure~\ref{fig:softmax} portrays the dataflow of Compute-ACAM-based Softmax.
-We first leverage Compute-ACAM's 8-bit one-variable computing mode for exponentiation functions.
-Subsequently, these exponents are aggregated to yield the denominator in Equation~\ref{eq:safesoftmax}.
-To circumvent the division operation and its associated hardware costs, we follow a similar approach as presented in \cite{yang2020retransformer}, replacing division with logarithm, subtraction, and exponentiation based on the equivalence:
+The expensive exponentiation and division operations can be easily mitigated with RACE-based computing.
+Figure~\ref{fig:softmax} portrays the dataflow of computing Softmax with the RACE.
+We first leverage the \textit{one-variable 8-bit comparison mode} for computing the exponentiations (step 1).
+Subsequently, these exponents are aggregated by an adder tree to yield the denominator in Equation~\ref{eq:safesoftmax} (step 2).
+To circumvent the division operation and its associated hardware costs, we replace the division with an inverse of the denominator followed by a multiplication:

-The logarithm can be implemented like exponentiation within the 8-bit one-variable computing mode.
-Note that we do not need memory arrays to store pre-computed results for exponentiation and logarithm, resulting in a more compact and faster implementation compared to \cite{yang2020retransformer}.
-Given the strict order of operations in Figure~\ref{fig:softmax} due to data dependencies, most resources can be effectively reused.
-Notably, steps 1 and 5 can utilize the same set of Compute-ACAM arrays for computing the exponentiation, and since subtraction can be implemented with adders, steps 2 and 4 can share the same set of adders.

-It is worth noting that the logarithm is undefined for input 0.
-Compute-ACAM does not need any specific hardware to handle this special case.
-Instead, we only need to hard set $\log(0)=m$ for the truth table of the logarithm, where $m$ is the minimum value that can be represented by the data format of the output.